pkprincekumar7/annual-sports-event-full/new-structure/docs/setup/other-options.md

 ## Backend: PaaS (Render/Railway/Heroku)
 1. Deploy each FastAPI service as its own app.
-2. Set environment variables from the service `.env.example` files.
+2. Set secret environment variables from the service `.env.example` files and set non-secret values (service URLs, app settings) explicitly in your platform config.
 3. Update service-to-service URLs to use your deployed base URLs.
 4. Use a start command like:
    ```bash